daem0nc0re/VectorKernel/StealToken/README.md

 # StealToken

-PoCs to performa token stealing from kernelmode.
+PoCs to perform token stealing from kernelmode.

 ## Installation